Airtau/3dDashBoard/README.md

 3dDashBoard
 ===========

-The dashboard with the 3D interface for embedding in a car.
+The spedometer dashboard with the 3D interface for embedding in a car.

 Before compile this project, get Qt3D repository.
 Installation instructions: http://qt-project.org/wiki/Qt3D-Installation